Nuclear Whistleblower Representation

 What is the employee's burden of proof?

-An employee must prove by a preponderance of the evidence that his protected activity was a contributing factor in the employee's decision to take the unfavorable personnel decision.
+Employees must prove by a preponderance of the evidence that their protected activity was a contributing factor in the employer’s decision to take the unfavorable personnel decision.

 What is the employer's burden of proof?

-If a plaintiff successfully proves that his or her protected activity was a contributing factor to the adverse action, an employer must demonstrate by clear and convincing evidence that it would have taken the same unfavorable personnel action in the absence of such behavior.
+If a plaintiff successfully proves that the protected activity was a contributing factor, an employer must demonstrate by clear and convincing evidence that it would have taken the same unfavorable personnel action in the absence of such behavior.

 What retaliatory acts are prohibited under the ERA?